ryantate/clucille/README.md

 Field options
 -------------

-By default all fields in a map are stored and indexed.
-If you would like more fine-grained control over which fields are stored and index, add this to the meta-data for your map.
+By default all fields in a map are stored and indexed, and indexed in detail, with scoring and the frequency, position, and offsets of terms.
+If you would like more fine-grained control over which fields are stored and indexed, and how they are indexed, add one or more of the fields below to the meta-data for your map.

     (with-meta {:name "Larryd",
                 :job "Writer",